 - 1 Then Action

-Once a Test Data Rule Set has been set up, it can downloaded and ran with any Scenario or Scenario Chain within the Project.
+Once a Test Data Rule Suite has been set up, it can downloaded and ran individually with any Scenario, Scenario Chain, or Scenario Chain Set within a given Project.
 The defined Receivers will be used to generate the output data.

 - id - Identifier for the Domain.

-- name - Full name of the user.
+- firstName - First name of the user.

 - age - Age of the user.